-But, how much is it to just have a hobby blog?
-The annual cost of running a blog as a hobby could be as little $250.
-But you shouldn’t stop reading here; you really need to understand what you are getting into.
+But how much is it to have a hobby blog?
+The annual cost of running a blog as a hobby could be as little as $250.
+You really just need the basics if you are blogging for a hobby.

 The Reality of Blogging for Profit

-Everyone that has a blog will have a different story about how they grew their blog and their challenges.
-Some people who started the blogging game early, grew without a lot of difficulties because there wasn’t too much competition.
+Everyone who has a blog will have a different story about how they grew their blog and their challenges.
+Some people who started the blogging game early grew without a lot of difficulties because there wasn’t too much competition.